Doctor insights on:

 - Can you get mono from drinking out of someones waterbottle who has mono?

-- Is it possible to get penile infection from someone who has a yeast infection?
+- Is it possible to get rabies from kissing someone who has rabies?